Phone interrupts new Spacey play

 During a scene in which his character is on trial, defending himself, Spacey was addressing the audience with a passionate plea for his innocence, when a mobile phone began ringing in that section.

 The music got louder and louder as the guilty party tried to look innocent, until Spacey finally snapped, in character: "If you don't answer that, I will!"
 He received a round of applause.

 Performing in the round, Spacey had the audience hanging on his every word as he moved between engaging chats and witty anecdotes, to emotional confessions and rousing speeches.

-The 54-year-old star's commanding performance earned him a standing ovation.
+The 54-year-old star's commanding performance earned him a standing ovation last night.